vdbergh/vtjson/README.md

 A: Good question!
 I discovered `json-checker` after I had written `vtjson`.
 Although the details are different `json-checker` and `vtjson` share many of the same principles.

+Q: Why are there no variables in vtjson (see https://opis.io/json-schema/2.x/variables.html)?

+A: They did not seem to essential yet.
+In our use cases conditional schemas were sufficient to achieve the required functionality.
+See for example the `action_schema` in <a href=https://raw.githubusercontent.com/official-stockfish/fishtest/master/server/fishtest/schemas.py>`schemas.py`</a>.
+More importantly `vtjson` has a strict separation between the definition of a schema and its subsequent use for validation.
+By allowing a schema to refer directly to the object being validated this separation would become blurred.
+This being said, I am still thinking about a good way to introduce variables.

 Q: How to combine validations?

 A: Use `intersect`.
 For example the following schema validates positive integers but reject positive floats.